Blog - Commercial

 Street maps of Melbourne and Sydney show a stark contrast

+The success of commercial developments starts with efficient transport.
+Indeed, solving roadblocks (both literal and figurative) is fundamental to any society with aspirations of functionality.
 Any city will struggle to be all things to all people, but its best chance comes with transport infrastructure that is physically connected and technologically integrated.

 Transport infrastructure changes the way we live, work, and interact with our city.
-We know we need a more intuitive and better resourced network.
+We know we need a more intuitive and better-resourced network.
 But can it ever be delivered in time to make a tangible difference?
-Or are we resigned to playing a never ending game of catch up?
+Or are we resigned to playing a never-ending game of catch up?

 Realistically, there are bottlenecks everywhere.
-The harbour plays a big role, with countless highways funnelling into a select few crossings.
+The Harbour plays a big role, with countless highways funnelling into a select few crossings.
 We’ve seen that all it takes is a minor mishap on the Harbour Bridge or Harbour Tunnel to bring everything to a grinding halt.

 Sydney trains cater to one million user trips every weekday.
 Yet there are bigger cities with far more effective train systems to serve as a blueprint.
-Think of London (8.67 million) and Tokyo (13.62 million).
+Think of London (8.136 million) and Tokyo (9.273 million).
 These are fast, intricate networks catering to more users and doing it in relative comfort.

 The key difference between these examples and Sydney is that they are predominantly underground.
 Meanwhile, Berlin, a city of comparable size, operates multiple train lines above and below ground, as well as providing a cyclist-friendly environment at street level.
 Berlin’s U-Bahn is a network so beloved, that people even buy merchandise in the tacky pattern of its train seats (largely without irony).